 Importance This looks at the cost of major maintenance projects relative to the size of the district (by student enrollment).
-Factors that Influence

 - Number of capital projects

 - Deferred maintenance backlog

 - Passage of bond measures

 - Age of infrastructure

 - District technology plan

 Calculation Total cost of major maintenance work divided by total student enrollment.